What is Mechanical Testing and Why is it Important throughout the Product Lifecycle?

 - Use product qualification testing or materials testing on component cut-ups (First Article Inspection) to validate the FEA model.

-Since mechanical testing provides empirical data, it can be used to go back then and refine the FEA model.
+Since testing provides empirical data, it can be used to go back then and refine the FEA model.
 Once this step has been achieved, making design modifications in the model is much easier and more reliable without the added time and cost of numerous prototype and test iterations.

 Raw material lots are liable to variability, so tensile testing of each lot ensures that it meets minimum strength and ductility requirements.
 Although material suppliers are equipped to handle these tests, they recommend using a third-party laboratory test as independent and additional confirmation.
 Confirming that raw material is within acceptable limits is one of the easiest and most cost-effective assurances against future problems.